-Additionally, Scholastica put together a blog post guide to writing journal peer review policies that outlines the primary elements to include in journal peer review policies and best practices to follow.
+Peer review policy best practices: Additionally, Scholastica put together a blog post guide that outlines the primary elements to include in journal peer review policies.
 We also created an “Academic Journal Peer Review Policies Checklist“ that you can use to ensure you don’t miss any core information.

 As Plan S draws nearer, questions still abound around if and how the initiative might change, who will be most affected, and whether Plan S signals more wide-sweeping OA mandates to come.
 There have been some really thorough industry analysis write-ups and presentations in recent months to help put things into perspective.